dylan-lang/testworks/documentation/users-guide/source/usage.rst

 ==========================

 Tests and suites should be viewed as "super" objects to organize and observe control over checks.
-Normally a test-suite will be in its own Dylan library.
-The test-suite library may look something like:
+The test suite library may look something like:

 .. code-block:: dylan

-    define library my-test-suite
+    define library xxx-test-suite
       use dylan;
       use testworks;
       use xxx;       // <- the library you are testing end library;

-It is recommended that tests contain no more than 10-15 checks.
-It is much easier to track failures and errors in smaller tests .
-Putting names on checks and descriptions on tests and suites is something that is often ignored by many user's.
-It might seem like too much work at first but introducing names and descriptions allow better error tracking and save significant amounts of time by providing information at a glance, saving a lot of time later.
+The number of checks per test should be kept to a minimum since it is much easier to track failures and errors in smaller tests.
+Putting names on checks and descriptions on tests and suites is something that is often ignored.
+It might seem like too much work at first but introducing names and descriptions allows better error tracking and saves significant time by providing information at a glance.

+(In the future, there should be support for check failures to include the source file line number for the check, but even then the check name can be useful, for example if it is being run inside a loop.)

 Tests can be used to combine similar checks into a unit and suites can further organize similar or related tests into units.

-Once all tests and suites have been created and organized into the desired hierarchy, it is probably best to define a wrapper suite and define all your tests and suites in that mother suite.
+It is common for the test suite for library xxx to export a single test suite named xxx-test-suite, which is further subdivided into sub-suites and tests as appropriate for that library.
+The test suite is exported so that it can be included in combined test suites that cover multiple related libraries.

 Running Your Tests As A Stand-alone Application
 ===============================================

-Testworks has been designed and implemented with the  intention of providing users the ability to create test applications that run as executables.
-The function :func:`run-test-application` can be thought of as a startup function for a defined test library.
-But as everything in dylan must be defined in a module and library, this startup function needs to be defined in a library of its own which by convention is the ``test-suite-`` name followed by ``-app``.
-For example, say we have defined a test-suite called ``test-foo`` which  contains the definitions of all its constituent suites and tests.
-Then the corresponding application library would contain a minimum of three files which could be as
-follows:
+Just exporting your main test suite from your test library doesn't do you much good unless something actually runs that suite.
+The standard way to run the test suite as an application is to define an application library named "xxx-test-suite-app" which calls :func:`run-test-application` on the "xxx-test-suite".

+Here's an example of such an application library:

-1. The file ``library.dylan`` which must use at least the library being tested and ``testworks``:
+1. The file ``library.dylan`` which must use at least the library that exports the test suite, and ``testworks``:

 .. code-block:: dylan

     Module:    dylan-user
-    Synopsis:  An application library for test-foo
+    Synopsis:  An application library for xxx-test-suite

-    define library test-foo-app
+    define library xxx-test-suite-app
-      use test-foo;
+      use xxx-test-suite;
-      use testworks-plus;
+      use testworks;
     end;

-    define module test-foo-app
+    define module xxx-test-suite-app
-      use test-foo;
+      use xxx-test-suite;
-      use testworks-plus;
+      use testworks;
     end;

-2. The file ``test-foo.dylan`` which simply contains a call to the method :func:`run-test-application` with the suite-name as an argument:
+2. The file ``xxx-test-suite-app.dylan`` which simply contains a call to the method :func:`run-test-application` with the suite-name as an
+argument:

 .. code-block:: dylan

-    Module:    test-foo-app
+    Module: xxx-test-suite-app
-    Synopsis:  An application library for test-suite test-foo

-    run-test-application(test-foo-suite);
+    run-test-application(xxx-test-suite);

-3. The file ``test-foo.lid`` which specifies the names of the source files:
+3. The file ``xxx-test-suite-app.lid`` which specifies the names of the source files:

 .. code-block:: dylan

-    Library:   test-foo-app
+    Library: xxx-test-suite-app
-    Synopsis:  An application library for test-suite test-foo
+    Target-type: executable
     Files: library
-           test-foo-app
+           xxx-test-suite-app

-Once a library has been defined in this fashion it can be compiled into an executable using a compiler like Open Dylan's ``dylan-compiler``
+Once a library has been defined in this fashion it can be compiled into an executable using a compiler like Open Dylan's ``dylan-compiler``.

 Setup and Cleanup Functions